Flexible Deep Neural Networks for Partially Linear Survival Data: Estimation and Survival Inference: Simulation Study and Real-data application

-with $\tau = 30$ chosen as the fixed study horizon.
-Right censoring is introduced through an independent censoring time $C$ sampled from an exponential distribution with expectation $1/30$, combined with administration censoring at time 30.
-The parameters of the data-generating mechanism are chosen so that the censoring rate is approximately 30\%.
+with fixed study horizon $\tau=30$.
+Right censoring is introduced through an independent exponential censoring time with mean $1/30$, together with administrative censoring at time 30.
+The resulting censoring rate is approximately 30\%.

-For both FLEXI-Haz and the estimator of \cite{zhong2022deep}, the nuisance function is estimated using a fully connected feedforward network with ReLU activations.
-The only and difference between the two estimators lies in the underlying hazard model, and the training pipeline and tuning strategy are identical.
-Hyperparameters are selected once, using only one simulated dataset.
-We construct the expanded dataset using a fixed time grid of $m_n = n$ points augmented with all observed times, and perform 5-fold cross-validation over the following search space: \begin{itemize} \item number of hidden layers: $\{1,2,3,4,5,6\}$ \item width (nodes per hidden layer): $\{20, 40, 80, 160, 320\}$ \item learning rate: $\{10^{-3},\, 5\times 10^{-3},\,10^{-2},\,5\times 10^{-2}\}$ \end{itemize} Training uses early stopping with a patience of 35 epochs and a batch size of $10^5$ on the expanded dataset.
-For each hyperparameter combination we train the network once and record the average validation loss across the five folds; the configuration achieving the smallest average loss is selected.
-Cross-validation selects, for FLEXI-Haz, a network with five hidden layers, width 20, and learning rate $10^{-3}$.
-For the estimator of \citet{zhong2022deep}, the selected architecture has four hidden layers, width 80, and the same learning rate $10^{-3}$.
+For both FLEXI--Haz and the model of \citet{zhong2022deep}, the nuisance function is estimated using a fully connected feedforward ReLU network.
+The two methods differ only in the underlying hazard model; the training pipeline and tuning strategy are otherwise identical.
+Hyperparameters are selected once using a single simulated dataset.
+We construct the expanded dataset on a grid of $m_n=n$ time points augmented with all observed times, and perform 5-fold cross-validation over the number of hidden layers $\{1,2,3,4,5,6\}$, width $\{20,40,80,160,320\}$, and learning rate $\{10^{-3},\,5\times10^{-3},\,10^{-2},\,5\times10^{-2}\}$.
+Training uses early stopping with patience 35 and batch size $10^5$ on the expanded dataset.
+For each hyperparameter combination, the network is trained once and the average validation loss across the five folds is recorded; the configuration with the smallest average loss is selected.
+Cross-validation selects, for FLEXI--Haz, five hidden layers, width 20, and learning rate $10^{-3}$, and for \citet{zhong2022deep}, four hidden layers, width 80, and learning rate $10^{-3}$.

-Table~\ref{tab:sim-n8000} presents the results for $n=8000$ based on 200 replications.
-The proposed estimator, FLEXI-Haz, is essentially unbiased and its empirical variability closely matches the theoretical standard errors, yielding coverage probabilities near their nominal levels.
-In contrast, the partially linear PH estimator of \cite{zhong2022deep} exhibits substantial bias in both components of $\boldsymbol{\theta}_o$, leading to near-zero empirical coverage.
+Table~\ref{tab:sim-n8000} reports results for $n=8000$ based on 200 replications.
+FLEXI--Haz is essentially unbiased, and its empirical standard deviation closely matches the average estimated standard error, yielding coverage probabilities close to the nominal levels.
+In contrast, the partially linear PH estimator of \citet{zhong2022deep} exhibits substantial bias in both components of $\btheta_o$, resulting in near-zero empirical coverage.